agrgroup/MLforNanopores/README.md

 * <pre>generateCSV</pre> Generates the physical features for nanopores based on the previously obtained KMC data.

-<b>Note</b>: Please refer to souce code in [1] for a much detailed description of all the used MATLAB codes.
+<b>Note</b>: Please refer to souce code in [1] for a much detailed description of all the used MATLAB scripts.

 The sequence recommended for executing the Python files using the Windows command prompt is: